Presenter: Ralph Carson, LD, RD, PhD

 The use of humor and laughter in psychotherapy has great potential in a treatment setting, especially for eating disorders.
 Laughter provides levity in broaching sensitive topics, stimulating insights, diffusing anger, and relating to patients in a more intimate way.
 The intention of this course is to communicate the value of bringing humor into the therapy session, to provide an assortment of skills and tools to implement humor; and to promote humor as a technique for achieving recovery in the eating disorder population.

-- Discuss the genetics and neuroscientific foundations of laughter
+- Describe the physiology and science of smiling, humor and laughter

 DURATION OF ACTIVITY